Online version revised and complete as of June 15, 2021.

 If an employee is recalled or re-engaged within six months of layoff, seniority shall be considered unbroken.

-(a) The Company shall give notice in writing to such employee, confirming the reasons for such dissatisfaction and stating action taken or to be taken.
-Such notice shall be clearly marked, “Notice of Dissatisfaction” and the Company shall make reference to Article 21.1 (c) of the Collective Agreement in giving such notice.
+- The Company shall give notice in writing to such employee, confirming the reasons for such dissatisfaction and stating action taken or to be taken.
+Such notice shall be clearly marked, “Notice of Dissatisfaction” and the Company shall make reference to Article 21.1 (3) of the Collective Agreement in giving such notice.

-(b) Such notice as outlined in (a) above, shall be given within ten (10) working days of such dissatisfaction being brought to the attention of the Company.
+- Such notice as outlined in (1) above, shall be given within ten (10) working days of such dissatisfaction being brought to the attention of the Company.

-(d) All written notice and any response from the employee shall become a part of such employee’s record.
+- All written notice and any response from the employee shall become a part of such employee’s record

-(e) The Company shall notify the Union, in writing, of the name of an employee to whom a Notice of Dissatisfaction has been served in accordance with sub-Article (a) above.
+- The Company shall notify the Union, in writing, of the name of an employee to whom a Notice of Dissatisfaction has been served in accordance with sub-Article (1) above.
 The Company shall notify the Union no later than 17:00 hours of the next working day after the Notice of Dissatisfaction being given to the employee.

-(f) Notwithstanding the provisions of Article 9.5 (a) of this Agreement, where the Company fails to issue notice to the Union in accordance with Article 21.1 (e) above, the time period for submission of a grievance related to the Notice of Dissatisfaction shall not commence until such notice to the Union is provided by the Company.
+- Notwithstanding the provisions of Article 9.5 (1) of this Agreement, where the Company fails to issue notice to the Union in accordance with Article 21.1 (5) above, the time period for submission of a grievance related to the Notice of Dissatisfaction shall not commence until such notice to the Union is provided by the Company.

 The Company agrees not to use any previous disciplinary action against an employee that is more than two (2) years old.

-An employee shall have access to his/her personal record in the presence of the Manager of Human Resources or his/her designate during office hours, within a reasonable period of time from his/her request for such access.
+An employee shall have access to their personal record in the presence of the Senior Consultant, Human Resources or their designate during office hours, within a reasonable period of time from their request for such access.

 An employee shall have the right to have a Local Union representative present at any discussion with a supervisor or manager where the employee is to receive a Notice of Dissatisfaction, and/or a suspension, demotion or discharge.

-Dismissal of an employee who has successfully completed his/her probationary period, or any extension thereof, shall only be for just cause.
+Dismissal of an employee who has successfully completed their probationary period, or any extension thereof, shall only be for just cause.
 It is agreed that dismissal may be subject to the grievance procedure.

 An employee, when resigning, shall give the Company two (2) weeks’ notice in writing.
-During the notice period, the employee shall perform his/her duties in the normal way.
+During the notice period, the employee shall perform their duties in the normal way.

 The Educational Trust Fund shall continue in effect for the term of this Agreement.